major-bison/Cyber-Security-Notes/networking/Network Protocols.md

 HTTPS, IMAPS, POP3S are an examples of TLS protocol being implemented.

-It's important to note that encryption without identity verification would still allow man in the-middle (MITM) attacks.
+It's essential to note that encryption without identity verification would still permit man-in-the-middle (MITM) attacks.
-That’s where TLS certificates and Certificate Authorities (CAs) implemented.
+That’s where TLS certificates and Certificate Authorities (CAs) are implemented.

-A TLS certificate confirms the authenticity of the server’s identity, it's public key and a trusted authority who vouches for it
+A TLS certificate confirms the authenticity of the server’s identity, its public key, and a trusted authority that vouches for it

-Trusted Authority:
+The certificate creation process:

+Step 1: Server creates a CSR
+The server admin generates a Certificate Signing Request (CSR) The CSR contains: Domain name, Public key, Organization info

+Step 2: CSR is sent to a Certificate Authority (CA)
+Examples of CAs:
+DigiCert
+GlobalSign
+Let’s Encrypt
+Sectigo

+Step 3: CA verifies the request

+Confirms domain ownership and performs identity checks (depending on cert type)

+Step 4: CA issues a signed certificate

+The CA digitally signs the certificate and this signature is what browsers later verify